azure-buddy/azure-buddy-online-website/content/blogs/stride-tm-intro/index.md

 - What are we going to do about it?
 - Did we do a good enough job?

-These four simple questions help us to focus, work to apply *Techniques*, such as provided by the *STRIDE model*.
+You may recognize these four questions from the [Threat Modeling Manifesto](https://www.threatmodelingmanifesto.org/).
+Simply asking ourselves these questions help us to *focus on*, work to apply *techniques*, such as provided by the *STRIDE model*.
 Most Threat Modeling Techniques will answer one or more of those questions.

+To have a good representation of the user community it's good to have during the *Threat Modeling process* various stakeholders availabe, such as *Program Manager, *Product Owner*, *Tester, *Software Developer* and *Security Engineer*.

 Let's quickly look into the process itself.

-## Process steps
+## Process flow

-Like every process it's a good practice to have a good understanding of the steps and activities taken place. *Continuous Improvement* is key for high-quality Input and meaningful and measurable outcomes.
-Below we are going to look into the process.
+Like every process it's a good practice to have a good understanding of the steps and activities taken place. *Continuous Improvement* is key for high-quality, meaningful and measurable outcomes.
+As process flow we are going to use the [Microsoft Security Development Lifecycle (SDL)](https://www.microsoft.com/en-us/securityengineering/sdl/threatmodeling) as reference implementation.

-The process is built on four steps:
+The actual process flow is built on four steps:

+### Define

+First step is about preparing on scope.
+Choosing a correct scope is important for delivering relevant input for jumpstarting towards the next step.
+Here the outcome are a set of requirements.
+Requirements are driven by an use-case that provides value to the business.
+Besides the use-case, don't forget to take security requirements into account.

+### Diagram

+Secondly you as group are going to model our input and create a common ground.
+A diagrams worth ten thousand words.
+Diagrams help to visualize and guide the involved participants.
+Things to look into are:
+- *Scenarios* of typical interactions with the system.
+- *Data Flow Diagrams* (DFD), such as Architecture Models that include the known *Entry Points* and *Exit Points* of the system.
+- List of involved *Assets* that include a brief Description and their corresponding Trust Levels.

+### Identify

+Finally you have reached the step to identify risks and determine threats.
+Do you still have the 4 questions on top of your mind?
+Now ask yourself these questions when going through all *STRIDE* categories.

+### Mitigate

+Here you are going to look for *Countermeasures*, eventually *Fixes* and *Mitigations*.

+### Validate

+Review and assess your work - *Outcome*

-- Prepare on Scope - Your Input
+- Prepare on Scope - *Defining the input based on requirememts*
 - Determine Threats
 - Look for Countermeasures, eventually Fixes and Mitigations
-- Review and assess your work - Outcome
+- Review and assess your work - *Outcome*

-## Scope

-We always start with deciding the actual scope.
-A good scope is important for delivering high-quality input.
-Input here can be seen in the context of:

-- *Use cases* that provide Business value.
-- *Scenarios* of typical interactions with the system.
-- List of involved *Assets* that include a brief Description and their corresponding Trust Levels.
-- Data Flow Diagrams* (DFD), such as Architecture Models that include the known *Entry Points* and *Exit Points* of the system.

-Below we are going to explain and show examples of *Input* we will provide during scoping.
+Coming chapter we are going through the
 ### Data Flow Diagram (DFD)

 A diagrams worth ten thousand words.
 Diagrams help to visualize